markstuart/who-dares-wins/README.md

 - `npm install` to install the packages (dependencies) required to run the server
 - `DEBUG=who-dares-wins:* npm start` to run the server for the first time

-The generator kindly creates an index page for our website, so if we open up [localhost:3000](http://localhost:3000) in a browser, we should see this page showing up.
+The generator kindly creates an index page for our website, so if we open up [localhost:3000](http://localhost:3000) in a browser, we should see that generated page.

 Let's check in the initial state of the application, so that we have a baseline in version control history:
 - `git init` initialises git in the current folder so that it is able to track changes on all files in the folder and subfolders